 To put it simply, Classical Chinese was useful as a language that anyone could learn to read and write, regardless of what dialect of Chinese (or any other language) they spoke.

-While spoken language changes rapidly, Classical Chinese was intentionally left as untouched as possible, so that any literate person could learn and use it.
+While spoken language changes rapidly, Classical Chinese was intentionally left as untouched as possible, so that any person could learn and use it.
 It’s for this reason that many neighboring countries (Japan, Korea, and Vietnam, for example), adopted and used Classical Chinese as their written language, especially when communicating with China or each other.
 It’s important to note that no one has actually “spoken” classical Chinese for two thousand years.
-It’s also important to note that Classical Chinese and “Traditional Chinese” are completely unrelated concepts!
+Also, Classical Chinese and “Traditional Chinese” are completely unrelated concepts!
 Classical Chinese is China’s ancient written language, whereas Traditional Chinese refers to Chinese characters as they existed before being simplified in the mid 20th century.

 A great way to understand how Classical Chinese was used would be to look at how Latin was used in Europe to communicate between countries who spoke different languages!